Steve Nolan M.S.M. CD

 Dr. John Meissner

 Dr. John Meissner is a psychologist working in the Ottawa area with extensive experience in assessment and psychotherapy.
 Over the years he has worked in child and family clinics, the Ottawa School board, private practice with teens and adults at the Delta Psychology group and, for the last 9 years. at Carleton University.
+He is a registered member of the College of Psychologists of Ontario.

 At Carleton, he developed and ran a program, From Intention to Action (FITA) that has successfully helped overwhelmed students to improve their psychological well-being and academic performance.
 While continuing his work at Carleton he also has a private practice, conducts assessments with a colleague, and works as a supervisor of emerging therapists.